signaldust/bunny-jit/README.md

 Instructions expect their parameter types to be correct.
-Passing floating-point values to instructions that expect integer values or vice versa will result in undefined behaviour.
+Passing floating-point values to instructions that expect integer values or vice versa will result in undefined behaviour (ie. invalid code or `assert`).
 The compiler should never fail with valid data, so we do not provide error reporting other than `assert`.
 This is a conscious design decision, as error checking should be done at higher levels.